 A study of topics selected to introduce students to basic concepts in physics and/or astronomy, and to the scientific method.
-Does not count toward a major in Physics nor toward science requirements for the B.S. degree.

 PHY 108.
 Astronomy.
 3 Hours.

 A survey course in astronomy which includes observational astronomy, the solar system, structure and evolution of stars and galaxies, and cosmology.